juarezjaramillo/frontend-test-app/README.md

 # Run locally
 Run `npm run start` for a local dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+The test data shown in the application is hardcoded in `src/app/app.component.ts`

 ## Build